skylight-hq/skylight.digital/_projects/usaf_bespin_transformation_support.md

 - Supporting branding and communication activities targeted at driving culture change throughout BES and attracting new customers
 - Designing BESPIN’s customer intake process to ensure the projects that it takes on are set up for success
 - Supporting workforce enablement through coaching, training, and pair programming
-- Advising on new agile procurement methodologies and contract vehicles such as the Small Business Innovation Research (SBIR) program.
+- Advising on new agile procurement methodologies and contract vehicles such as the Small Business Innovation Research (SBIR) program

 In particular, Skylight helped BESPIN embrace the following core concepts as they built their organization: